 Mozzarella Sticks are easy - and way quicker than you thought.

+What dive bar is complete without an offering of oozing cheese wrapped in breadcrumbs?
 I saw this recipe a while ago while cruising food sites and knew I had to try it.
 I love mozzarella sticks - especially the horrible ones they serve at the bowling ally.
-The problem was, when to make it?
-Talking myself into actually making the deep fried cheesy delight was a hard one.
-It was totally worth it though.
+The problem was, when to make them?
+I'm always too busy!
+Talking myself into actually making the deep fried Mozzarella sticks was sort of hard.
+I'm totally glad that I did it... it was totally worth it.

-Add this to the favorites tab because your going to love it.
+Add this fried Mozzarella sticks recipe to the favorites tab or your favorite Pinterest board, because you're going to love it.

 - 2 eggs

 - 2 cups panko bread crumbs

 - 1 tbs dried parsley

 - ½ tsp. granulated garlic

 - Slice the string cheese in half.